SandeepKoviri/AI-powered-IoT-Plant-Disease-Detector/README.md

 A valuable tool for precision agriculture and sustainable farming practices.

 📍 Deployment Scenario
 The system was tested on a set of 6 money plants arranged in a row using a custom-built CoreXY platform.
 The ESP32-CAM was mounted at the scanning end, while the sprayer, pump, and relay were mounted on the CoreXY gantry.
-The entire system operates autonomously once powered and initiated, demonstrating its self-sufficiency.
+The entire system operates autonomously once powered and initiated, with remote monitoring and control capabilities via Blynk, demonstrating its self-sufficiency.

-📦 Future Improvements
+🔮 Future Improvements
 Advanced Navigation: Add GPS or AI-based navigation for open field use, allowing deployment in larger, unstructured environments.

 Long-Range Communication: Integrate LoRa for long-range communication, extending the system's reach in vast agricultural areas.